Previous Lesson 18 Next

 zurück (back)

-"Wann" is the general question of time.
-It is used when the question is about which day, which month, or year in general.
+"Wann" is a general question about time.
+It is used when the question pertains to which day, month, or year in a general sense.
+If the question is specific to a particular time, another phrase, "um wie viel Uhr" (at what time), is used.

 Um wie viel Uhr fahren Sie nach Berlin?
 (At what time do you go to Berlin?
 At what time you are leaving for Berlin?)